-This topic provides deception deployment best practices for the deception lure layer.
-For lure deployment over AD logon script, see appendix A.
+This topic provides deception deployment best practices for the deception token layer.
+For token deployment over AD logon script, see appendix A.

-Example of deception lures on Windows, MAC, or Linux endpoint segment (VLAN)
+Example of deception tokens on Windows, MAC, or Linux endpoint segment (VLAN)

-RDP lure
+RDP token

-- Set up several Windows server decoys that support RDP access. - Set up appropriate decoy hostnames like Terminal-XX, VDI-XX, and so on.
-This increases the level of authenticity when you add the Windows server decoys to the company domain. - · Follow company username and password policy. - Generate 2-3 deception lures and deploy them over several different AD user groups.
+- · Set up several Windows server decoys that support RDP access. - Set up appropriate decoy hostnames like Terminal-XX, VDI-XX, and so on.
+This increases the level of authenticity when you add the Windows server decoys to the company domain. - Follow company username and password policy. - Generate 2-3 deception lures and deploy them over several different AD user groups.

-SMB lure
+SMB token

-For Windows endpoints, use either SMB lure or SAMBA lure.
+For Windows endpoints, use either SMB token or SAMBA token.
 Do not use both.

-- Set up at least two Windows server decoys that support two fake network share access. - Generate at least two lures with two different share names. - Use a share name similar to the company structure. - Set up appropriate hostnames like FileSRV-XX, File-Server, and so on.
-This increases the level of authenticity when you add the Windows server decoy to the company domain. - · Follow company username and password policy. - Generate a single deception lures package and deploy it over all the network endpoints.
+- Set up at least two Windows server decoys that support two fake network share access. - Generate at least two tokens with two different share names. - Use a share name similar to the company structure. - Set up appropriate hostnames like FileSRV-XX, File-Server, and so on.
+This increases the level of authenticity when you add the Windows server decoy to the company domain. - · Follow company username and password policy. - Generate a single deception token package and deploy it over all the network endpoints.

-SAMBA lure
+SAMBA token

-For Windows endpoints, use either SMB lure or SAMBA lure.
+For Windows endpoints, use either SMB lure or SAMBA token.
 Do not use both.

-- Set up at least two Linux server decoys that support network share access. - Set up appropriate hostnames like Storage-XX, Backup-Server, and so on. - Generate at least two lures with two different share names. - Use a share name similar to the company structure. - · Follow company username and password policy. - Generate a single deception lures package and deploy it over all the network endpoints.
+- Set up at least two Linux server decoys that support network share access. - Set up appropriate hostnames like Storage-XX, Backup-Server, and so on. - · Generate at least two tokens with two different share names. - Use a share name similar to the company structure.

+- · Follow company username and password policy. - Generate a single deception token package and deploy it over all the network endpoints.